Hermit-commits-code/meeting-cost-calculator/README.md

 - Customization options: salary range presets, meeting type presets, currency selection, and persistent user preferences
 - Save teams/templates: users can save current meeting settings as named templates and load them instantly from a dropdown
-- Export/share results: users can export meeting cost data as CSV or PDF from the popup UI
+- Export/share results: users can export meeting cost data as CSV or PDF from the popup UI Export/share results: users can export meeting cost data as CSV or PDF from the popup UI.
+(MVP complete; advanced PDF export planned in future mini-roadmap)

 ## Getting Started